 A CAMU cover would be constructed consistent with ESOI's active hazardous waste landfill design consisting of a composite cover with a gas vent layer.
 The landfill gas venting system would rely on passive gas vents, with monitoring would be conducted to determine if treatment is warranted for these vents.
-In addition, two shallow till monitoring wells (G-4S and T-35S) would be monitored to verify the effectiveness of this lateral containment.
+In addition, threetwo shallow till monitoring wells (G-4S, T-42S and T-54S-T-35S) would be monitored to verify the effectiveness of this lateral containment.

-The cost for this alternative is estimated at \$8,182,000 assuming the CAMU cell covers the existing SWMU 8 footprint.
+The cost for this alternative is estimated at \$8,182,000 8,271,000 assuming the CAMU cell covers the existing SWMU 8 footprint.
 This includes the cost of removing Building C, AOC 12 and AOC 7, and replacing Building C elsewhere on the facility.
 Note however, the potential scope impact for addressing underlying soils prior to construction of the liner system would need to be determined as part of the design.
-Reducing the CAMU size by 40% would result in an approximately 10% cost reduction associated with the liner and cap construction costs.
+Reducing the CAMU size footprint by 40% would result in an approximately 10% cost reduction associated with the liner and cap construction costs.
 The long-term leachate management and monitoring of this unit is estimated to be approximately \$563,600 over 30-years (net present value).